Janvier-Irasubiza/vuln-blog/README.md

 # Vulnerable Blog

-A deliberately vulnerable blog application built with FastAPI for practicing security testing and penetration testing.
-This application contains intentional security vulnerabilities for educational purposes.
+A deliberately vulnerable blog application for practicing security testing and penetration testing.
+This application contains intentional security vulnerabilities for testing purposes.

+## ⚠️ Important Notice

+This application is intentionally vulnerable and should only be used in controlled environments for educational or testing purposes.
+It collects visitor data including IP addresses, geographic locations, and timestamps.
+For privacy and security reasons, Please run this application only in an isolated and controlled environment.

 ## Features